Matt Hancock faces MISSING 100,000-a-day testing target TODAY

 ‘Setting a target for a number of tests for April 30 may have had a galvanising effect.
 But what matters most is an updated strategy to take us through the exit from lockdown.’

+Testing numbers were languishing at around 10,000 a day when Mr Hancock set the goal.

-Mr Buckland said today: ‘Even if it [the target] isn’t met, we’re well on our way to ramping this up and 100,000 is an important milestone, but frankly we need more,’ he told BBC Breakfast.
+Mr Buckland told BBC Breakfast today: ‘Even if it isn’t met, we’re well on our way to ramping this up and 100,000 is an important milestone, but frankly we need more.

 ‘Yes, 52,000 isn’t 100,000, I know that … but we are straining every sinew to get there.